Skip to Content

 • Seasickness pills

-If you’re not sure what medicine to pack I’d recommend that you start paying attention to what medicines you use in the months leading up to your cruise.
-I’m sure if you’re anything like me you have LOTS of medicines at home that you don’t actually use very often so you could start putting medicines to the side when you use them.
-By doing this you’ll be able to see which you need to pack.
+I’m sure if you’re anything like me you have LOTS of medicines at home that you don’t actually use very often so you could start putting medicines to one side when you use them.

 Vending Machines

 I’ve been on a number of older cruise ships that actually have vending machines where you can get things like painkillers.
-This is usually located outside the medical center and takes quarters.

-Be aware though, the medicines in these machines are expensive and the majority of cruise ships don’t have them.
-I had a friend who paid 0.50c for one band-aid so it’s definitely worth bringing them from home if you can!
+Be aware though, that the medicines in these machines are expensive and the majority of cruise ships don’t have them.

 cruise ship medicine vending machine